twollnik/YETI/docs/user/copert_hot_strategy.rst

 `EEA Tier 1 methodology <https://www.eea.europa.eu/publications/emep-eea-guidebook-2016/>`_ for hot exhaust emissions using `COPERT <http://www.emisia.com/utilities/copert/>`_ emission factors.

-It uses speed-dependent emission factors with flexible speeds dependant on the level of service.
+This Strategy uses speed-dependent emission factors with flexible speeds dependent on the level of service.
 When developing YETI we had access to speed data that depended on the level of service, so we chose to get the speed used for the COPERT emission factor calculation from there.
 If your speed data has a different format, you can :ref:`add your own Strategy <add-strategy>` to work with your speed data.